Erasmus+ non-EU study programme (ICM)

 When filling out the application, remember that to be valid you must attach the pdf with all the documents required by art.
 6 of the call (Admission procedures).

-The application must be completed exclusively online, in your Personal Area, within the deadlines indicated in the call for applications (you do not need to bring any receipt to the International Office).
+The application must be completed exclusively online, within the deadlines indicated in the call for applications (you do not need to bring any receipt to the International Office).

 Dovrai preparare il Learning Agreement, che è il documento che contiene il piano delle attività che vuoi svolgere all’estero e l’indicazione per il riconoscimento delle stesse a Ca’ Foscari, già in fase di candidatura alla mobilità ed allegarlo al bando.